withastro/astro/.changeset/long-lions-do.md

 'astro': minor
 ---

-Adds a new property to the globals `Astro` and `APIContext` called `prerender`.
-The `prerender` represents whether or not the current page is prerendered:
+Adds a new property `isPrerendered` to the globals `Astro` and `APIContext` .
+This boolean value represents whether or not the current page is prerendered:

 ```astro
 ---